noahehall/theBookOfNoah/linux/docker/docker.md

   - users
     - never use the root user inside the container, or a process that inherits the permissions of the root user
+      - disable the root account or atleast set a passwd
+    - be careful about which users can control the docker daemon
+      - that person can effectively control the root account on your host